Our Security Overview

 The Framwork Core is composed of five functions - Identify, Protect, Detect, Respond, Recover.

-(1) Offering custody and management of customer's cryptocurrency funds
+(1) Offering custody and management of customer's currency funds

 User's assets are safely protected on bitwallet.
 Assets such as currency are managed separately in a secure manner.
-Balance are checked regularly at both end of accounts and blockchains.
+Balance are checked regularly at both end of accounts.

 (2) Customised Wallet Policy - Multi-sig -